user@portfolio

 Q: How do I debug an agent that’s producing bad output?

-Use openclaw agent test <agent_name> --verbose --prompt "...".
-The --verbose flag shows the full prompt (including system prompt and injected context) sent to the model, plus the raw response.
-This reveals whether the problem is in the system prompt, the injected context, or the model’s response.
+Send a direct message to the agent with verbose mode on: openclaw agent --agent <agentId> --verbose on -m "your test prompt".
+The verbose flag shows the full prompt sent to the model and the raw response.
+This reveals whether the problem is in the SOUL.md instructions, the injected context, or the model’s response.

 Q: Can different agents use different API providers?

 Yes.
-Mix Anthropic, OpenAI, and OpenRouter models freely:
+Mix Anthropic, OpenAI, and OpenRouter models freely using the provider/model format in each agent’s model field:

 {